 - • In order to reduce stalling, a violation will be called if a team in the lead holds any ball(s) on their side of the court for more than 5 seconds.
 When teams are tied with the same number of live players and each possess 3 dodgeballs, both teams will be instructed to throw by officials via a 5 second countdown until one team gains an advantage in either live players or dodgeballs in their possession.
 If both teams fail to throw before the 5 second countdown is up when tied, a stalling violation will be assessed by the official by calling OUT one (1) player from each team that was in possession of a dodgeball and did not throw it before the 5 second countdown was up.

 - Players on the team with the advantage must throw the ball over into the opponent’s court.
 Male players must attempt throws beyond the opponent’s attack line.
 Females that continually toss or roll the balls back to their opponent will result in a warning.
 If a team continues this act, an eliminated player from the opposing team will be allowed to re-enter the game.

 During pool play or regular-season matches, rules will be enforced primarily by the “honor system”*.
 Players will be expected to rule whether or not a hit was legal or whether they were legally eliminated.
-All contests will be supervised by a court monitor*.
-The court monitor’s responsibility will be to rule on any situation in which teams cannot agree.
-THE COURT MONITOR’S DECISION IS FINAL – NO EXCEPTIONS.
+All games will be supervised by 1-2 officials.
+The official’s responsibility will be to rule on any situation in which teams cannot agree.
+THE OFFICIAL’S DECISION IS FINAL – NO EXCEPTIONS.